pingcap/docs-cn/v2.1/tools/data-migration-troubleshooting.md

 >
 > Currently, TiDB is not compatible with all the DDL statements that MySQL supports.
 See [the DDL statements supported by TiDB](../sql/ddl.md).

-## Reset the data synchronization task
+## Reset the data replication task

-You need to reset the entire data synchronization task in the following cases:
+You need to reset the entire data replication task in the following cases:

-- `RESET MASTER` is artificially executed in the upstream database, which causes an error in the relay log synchronization.
+- `RESET MASTER` is artificially executed in the upstream database, which causes an error in the relay log replication.
 - The relay log or the upstream binlog is corrupted or lost.

 Generally, at this time, the relay unit exits with an error and cannot be automatically restored gracefully.
-You need to manually restore the data synchronization and the steps are as follows:
+You need to manually restore the data replication and the steps are as follows:

-1. Use the `stop-task` command to stop all the synchronization tasks that are currently running.
+1. Use the `stop-task` command to stop all the replication tasks that are currently running.
 2. Use Ansible to [stop the entire DM cluster](../tools/data-migration-deployment.md#step-10-stop-the-dm-cluster).
 3. Manually clean up the relay log directory of the DM-worker corresponding to the MySQL master whose binlog is reset.

     - If the cluster is deployed using DM-Ansible, the relay log is in the `<deploy_dir>/relay_log` directory.
     - If the cluster is manually deployed using the binary, the relay log is in the directory set in the `relay-dir` parameter.

-4. Clean up downstream synchronized data.
+4. Clean up downstream replicated data.
 5. Use Ansible to [start the entire DM cluster](../tools/data-migration-deployment.md#step-9-deploy-the-dm-cluster).
-6. Restart data synchronization with the new task name, or set `remove-meta` to `true` and `task-mode` to `all`.
+6. Restart data replication with the new task name, or set `remove-meta` to `true` and `task-mode` to `all`.

 ## Skip or replace abnormal SQL statements